rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

           image: paynejacob/loggenerator:latest
 ```

-With `coolapp` running, we will follow a similar path as when we created a cluster output.
-However, unlike cluster outputs, we create our output in our application's namespace.
+With `coolapp` running, we will follow a similar path as when we created a `ClusterOutput`.
+However, unlike `ClusterOutputs`, we create our `Output` in our application's namespace.

 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1